TOP

 Al Kish

-Kish: near modern Tell al-Uhaymir is an important archaeological site in Babil Governorate (Iraq), located 80 kilometers south of Baghdad and 12 kilometers east of the ancient city of Babylon.
+Kish: Near modern Tell al-Uhaymir is an important archaeological site in Babil Governorate (Iraq), located 80 kilometers south of Baghdad and 12 kilometers east of the ancient city of Babylon.
 The Ubaid period site of Ras al-Amiyah is 8 kilometers away.
 It was occupied from the Ubaid to Hellenistic periods.[3]
-In Early Dynastic times the city's patron deity was Inanna with
+In Early Dynastic times, the city's patron deity was Inanna with her

 Halabja City